ricksonnn/ricksonnn/README.md

-##WHO AM I
+WHO AM I
->Software engineer by day, Crypto enthusiast by night
+>Software engineer by day, Crypto enthusiast by night.

 ## LEISURE
 >Leetcode
 >Figuring out the meaning of life
->Learn to be a better person & coder
+>Learn to be a better person & coder.